- Importance of Chinese Language

 Since the invention of the Chinese Pinyin tonal system has made learning Chinese a lot easier then it was previously.
 The importance of Chinese Pinyin is a crucial method when it comes to writing Chinese in a romanized alphabet.
 Hanyu pinyin spells the sound and includes tone marks to help give you the proper pronunciation.
 Knowledge of the written language opens up the culture of one of the world’s oldest civilizations.

 Before China’s reform in the 1970s, China was an isolated country that didn’t accept any tourism.
 After 1970, China has become one of the leading tourist destinations.
-The Great Wall of China might be one of the most travelled to places on Earth but other wonders of China include the Forbidden City in Beijing, the Terracotta Army in the Qin Empire Emperorâ€™s Mausoleum, the Yangtze River, and the Potala Palace.
-Even if you’re just a casual traveller, learning some Chinese to understand street signs, order food, or just communicating with people you meet on street, a most pleasant and enjoyable experience.
+The Great Wall of China might be one of the most traveled to places on Earth but other wonders of China include the Forbidden City in Beijing, the Terracotta Army in the Qin Empire Emperorâ€™s Mausoleum, the Yangtze River, and the Potala Palace.
+Even if you’re just a casual traveler, learning some Chinese to understand street signs, order food, or just communicating with people you meet on the street, a most pleasant and enjoyable experience.

 The Chinese market is the biggest growing market even in this economic downturn.
 Expertise in Chinese has grown increasingly important to the overall global economy and many business owners are looking to break into this international market.
 Any business in the twenty-first century will be trying to do business in China and in doing so will be required Chinese speakers to negotiate agreements and develop these trade deals.
 Economist predicts by 2020, China will without a doubt surpass the United States as the biggest international superpower.

 The importance of Chinese is beneficial regardless if you do it for fun or for your career or even just for personal travel.
 When trying to uncover the importance of Chinese.
 One cannot discover a more fascinating and challenging language to learn.

 All languages evolve with time and Chinese is no exception.
 To indisputably understand the importance of Chinese language you have to learn the actual language yourself to help you receive the full benefit of this amazing language later.
-In fact, the latest research has shown that learning a second language helps fight against Alzheimer’s disease and slows down the ageing effects of the brain.
-Talk about the Importance of language in action!
+In fact, the latest research has shown that learning a second language helps fight against Alzheimer’s disease and slows down the aging effects of the brain.

 Why Learn Chinese – Ten Reasons to Learn Chinese

 You probably already have your own reasons to learn Chinese but in case you don’t have one already or still looking for more reasons to get motivated to learn Chinese.

-Reasons to Learn Chinese 1: Mandarin Chinese is the Most Spoken Language in the World
+1 – Mandarin Chinese is the Most Spoken Language in the World

 One of the biggest reasons to learn Chinese should because Mandarin Chinese is spoken by roughly a quarter of the world’s population which is estimated to be around two billion Chinese-speakers.
 Not all of them live in mainland China, but in parts of Taiwan, Singapore, and throughout southeast Asia.

-Reasons to Learn Chinese 2: Chinese Influence on International Cultures
+2 – Chinese Influence on International Cultures

 Second, traditional Chinese culture, from Confucianism and Chan Buddhism to martial arts and Chinese cuisine, has an enormous influence on East and Southeast Asian nations.
 Chinese culture has also greatly inspired the western world through Marco Polo, G. W. Leibniz, Max Weber, Franz Kafka, Andre Malraux, Bertolt Brecht, Ezra Pound, and Luis Borges, among others.

-Reasons to Learn Chinese 3: Traveling to China is Increasingly Foreigner Friendly
+3 – Traveling to China is Increasingly Foreigner Friendly

 In the past, China wasn’t very accessible from outside visitors wanted to travel there.
 But travel to China recently as become a lot easier back and forth from.

-Reasons to Learn Chinese 4: With Chinese Pinyin Learning Chinese is Easier
+4 – With Chinese Pinyin Learning Chinese is Easier

 You don’t have to learn Chinese characters to learn how to speak Mandarin Chinese.
 Pinyin is a method of writing Chinese in the romanized alphabet.
 Hanyu pinyin spells the sound and includes tone marks to help give you the proper pronunciation.

-Reasons to Learn Chinese 5: Fastest Growing Economy in the World
+5 – Fastest Growing Economy in the World

 China is currently the fastest growing economy in the world and is already the biggest global market to break into.
 Any business in the twenty-first century will be trying to do business in China and in doing so will require Chinese speakers to negotiate agreements and trade deals.

-Chinese literature.
 The dialects are not mutually intelligible but the written language is shared between them all.
 Although you do not need to learn to read Chinese characters to speak the language, by doing so you open the door to an enormously diverse and rich literature.
 In fact, the earliest record of writing was in Chinese characters although very different in form from modern characters (of which there are many thousand).

-Reasons to Learn Chinese 7: Growing Presence of Chinese Speakers all around the world
+7 – Growing Presence of Chinese Speakers all around the world

 Communities of Chinese Speakers have been popping up outside Chinese in parts of the United States and Europe.

-Reasons to Learn Chinese 8: Learn Chinese as a Hobby/Love of Learning Languages
+8 – Learn Chinese as a Hobby/Love of Learning Languages

 Maybe you are just one of those people that just enjoy learning languages for the fun of it!
 Once you’ve mastered the urge to learn more becomes pretty strong.
 Contrary to popular opinion, not much confusion happens between languages.

-Reasons to Learn Chinese 9: Rich Cultural History of Chinese on the World
+9 – Rich Cultural History of Chinese on the World

-The grammatical structure of Chinese is not only logical, but also pragmatic, related to the particular way of Chinese thinking.
+The grammatical structure of Chinese is not only logical but also pragmatic, related to the particular way of Chinese thinking.
 Knowledge of the written language opens up the culture of one of the world’s oldest civilizations.

-Reasons to Learn Chinese 10: There are Scholarship Opportunities for Chinese Studies
+10 – There are Scholarship Opportunities for Chinese Studies

 Because of the higher demand for people speaking Chinese, many of the world’s governments and agencies have been offering scholarships and other opportunities for individuals who are interested in Chinese studies and learning Chinese.